tido64/rainbow/README.md

 ### Windows

-Compiling with Visual Studio is supported but requires prebuilt `libogg`, `libvorbis`, `libvorbisfile` and `zlib`.
-Prebuilt [OpenAL Soft](http://kcat.strangesoft.net/openal.html) binary is offered at its official home page.
-Use the Windows build script to generate a Visual Studio
+Compiling with Visual Studio is supported using prebuilt `libogg`, `libvorbis`, `libvorbisfile` and `zlib`.
+Prebuilt
-project:
+[OpenAL Soft](http://kcat.strangesoft.net/openal.html) binary is offered at its official home page.
+Download it and place it with the others.
+Use the Windows build script to generate a Visual Studio project:

-	> \path\to\rainbow\tools\build-windows.bat
+	> \path\to\rainbow\tools\build.bat

 See Linux for an alternative method.